ammarhakim/gkyl-doc/source/quickstart/introduction.rst

 ----------

-This simulation is setup using :ref:`vlasovNorm` in :download:`a short Lua input file <inputFiles/vm-damp.lua>`, which begins with:
+This simulation is setup using :ref:`vlasovNorm` in :doc:`a short Lua input file <inputFiles/vm-damp>`, which begins with:

 .. code-block:: lua